 Improve Ad Copy

 Having a high-quality ad copy will not only increase your Quality Score but will also improve your click rate.
-You can use the search query reports, to create relevant and compelling appliance repair ads that cater to the words and phrases searched by the consumer.
+You can use the search query reports, to create relevant and compelling air conditioner repair or appliance repair ads that cater to the words and phrases searched by the consumer.
 You can use variations of your ad to get better results.

 Good Landing Page Is Important